sciZer0/7/v/README.md

 it becames more or less certain that the Worldcoin project might have created billions of digital passports in just some years.

-Each digital passport automatically creates one Public Address, and these Public Addresses might be absolutely-good for airdropping various incentive points (tokens) to users.
+Each digital passport automatically creates one Public Address, and these Public Addresses might be absolutely-good for airdropping various incentive points (tokens) to the users.

 Namely the creation of such a biggest base of Public Addresses might significantly change the promotion of global b2p projects, along with the lives of billions of people.

 Each global b2p project will have the easy and cheap tool to promote itself through this biggest-ever user-base, airdropping its incentive points (tokens) to people of the base.

-Including, each new global b2p project will have the good opportunity to start up very powerfully.
+Including, each **new** global b2p project will have the good opportunity to start up very powerfully.

-Since any global b2p project in a specific industry might use this biggest user base, it might mighty increase the competition among the projects — especially among web-native projects — forcing the projects to provide the customers/users with only the best conditions.
+Since any global b2p project in a specific industry might use this biggest user base, it might mighty increase the competition among the projects — especially among web-native projects — forcing the projects to provide the comsumers/users with only the best conditions.

 Moreover, the new paradigm will especially-extremely effect the blockchain industry which is web-native and where additionally code and ideas are already open and free, and where often the long-before-achieved user-base is the only advantage.